ckullal/academic-kickstart/content/publication/2020 JCIS/index.md

 ---
-title: "​One-pot Surfactant-free Modulation of Size and Functional Group Distribution in Thermoresponsive Microgels"
+title: "One-pot Surfactant-free Modulation of Size and Functional Group Distribution in Thermoresponsive Microgels"
 authors:
 - Karanastasis, A.A.
 - Kenath, G.S.